astenwick/kids_python_tutorials/README.md

-# kids_python_tutorials
+# Kids Python Tutorials
-Collection of interaction python tutorials for kids
+A collection of interactive python tutorials for kids

 # **Strings**
 The simplest program is to print some text to the screen.
 Try it out and learn about comments in Python too.